haikus-in-c/haikus-in-c.github.io/_posts/2013-08-15-github-pages-custom-domain.markdown

 so I can garuntee that by the end of this, your website will work too!

 I'm only going to assume one thing for this tutorial: that you already have a Github account.
-If you don't that's no problem, just go set one up and follow their super clear instructions verbatim.
+If you don't that's no problem, just go set one up and follow their instructions verbatim.
 Then come back here.

-Now, first thing's first.
+First thing's first.
 If you don't own the domain you want to use, go buy it.
-Having used [GoDaddy][godaddy] before, I can tell you that it kind of sucks, and is in no way meant for anyone who considers themself to be even a shadow of a hacker.
-I've also tried [DreamHost][dreamhost] which has a much cleaner interface than GoDaddy, but doesn't offer that much more in the way of features.
+Having used [GoDaddy][godaddy] before, I can tell you that its user interaces are kind of like quicksand because they're designed for someone who doesn't know anything about computers.
+I've also tried [DreamHost][dreamhost] which has a much cleaner interface than GoDaddy, but doesn't seem to do anything that GoDaddy doesn't.
 Finally, I've read good things about [Namecheap][namecheap], but have never personally tried it.
 Ultimately, these services all do the same things, and where you buy your domain from doesn't matter, as long as they aren't some scam company.

 Once you own your domain, pull up your Github account page and create a new repository.
 Name it your-username.github.io.
 The Github account for this blog is haikus-in-c, so the Github repository